lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 * Ack on Error:  A window is acknowledged only when the receiver detects some missing fragments.

 The type is "fragmentation-mode-type".
-The naming convention is "fragmentation-mode" followed by the fragmentation mode name.
+The naming convention is "fragmentation-mode-" followed by the fragmentation mode name.

 ### Fragmentation Header